subtleGradient/Appify-UI/README.md

 But after a decade or so, I still use this thing and it works great for me.

-## New in 2023: Appify-AI (work in progress)
+## New in 2023: rebuilt Appify UI native innards

-Appify-AI is a new Appify-UI demo that uses GPT-3.5 or GPT-4 to mutate itself while you use it.
-It's pretty hip.
+Back in 2023, I recreated the native innards of Appify UI using Swift and SwiftUI.

 ---